Overgeneralising

-Overgeneralising is one of the common thinking traps that you may fall into that leads to a loss of perspective.
+Overgeneralising is one of the common cognitive errors that you may foul of that leads to a loss of perspective.

 It is also one of the thinking traps that can get in the way of happiness and success.